martinsione/frontend-challenge/README.md

 # BuildWithin Frontend Developer Challenge

-API for the challenge: https://randomuser.me
+## Signup Form

-## Requirements
+- [ ] An email and a password input

-- [ ] Fetch 100 rows of data using the API.
+- [ ] Email must be valid
-- [ ] Display the data in a table format. (picture, email, firstName, lastName)
+- [ ] Password must include at least one special character, one number and be at least 8 characters
-- [ ] Alternate the background color of the rows.
+- [ ] Validation and error handling
-- [ ] Sort by clicking on the column header.
+    1. Client-side validations
-- [ ] Add a search bar to filter the data by first name, last name, or email.
+    2. Server side errors

-- [ ] Add the ability to delete a row.
+# Evaluation

-- [ ] Add the ability to add a row.
+1. Understanding of core HTML idioms and properties
-- [ ] Add the ability to edit a row.
+2. Understanding and fluidity of core React idioms
-- [ ] Add pagination to the table.
+3. Code fluency - quality, style, structure.